lecritch/dsc-chi-warmup-pandas3/README.md

 Drop the `Country` column and the three data columns after you're done, so that the frame is just `Year` and the fifteen new data columns

+Drop the duplicated rows, and check your work!

 ```python
 #Your code here